-The Federal Ministry of the Interior, Building and Community (BMI) is responsible for setting up maritime spatial plans within the German Exclusive Economic Zone (EEZ).
-The maritime spatial plans for the EEZ in the North and the Baltic Sea determine targets (legally binding) and principles (guidelines that need to be particularly considered in the decision process) of spatial planning with regard to economic and scientific use, with regard to ensuring safety and efficiency of maritime traffic and with regard to protection of the marine environment.
-This work is undertaken in the framework of UNCLOS and other International and European legislation.
+The Federal Ministry of the Interior, Building and Community (BMI) is responsible for drawing up maritime spatial plans for the German Exclusive Economic Zone (EEZ) in the North and Baltic Sea.
+These plans are setting targets (legally binding) and principles (guidelines that need to be particularly considered, e.g. in a decision process on licensing, when taking into account relevant interests) of spatial planning with regard to

+- economic and scientific use,

+- ensuring safety and efficiency of maritime traffic

+- protection of the marine environment.

+This task is carried out within the framework of UNCLOS and other relevant international and European legislation.